derek73/python-nameparser/README.rst

     * 0.2.4
         - Adjust logging, don't set basicConfig.
 Fix #10 and #26.
+        - Fix handling of single lower case initials that are also conjunctions, e.g. "john e smith".
+Re #11.
         - Remove 'ben' from PREFICES because it's more common as a name than a prefix.
+        - Remove 'e' from PREFICES because it is handled as a conjunction.
+        - Python 2.7 required to run the tests.
+Mark known failures.
+        - tests/test.py can now take an optional name argument that will return repr() for that name.
     * 0.2.3 - Fix overzealous "Mac" regex
     * 0.2.2 - Fix parsing error
     * 0.2.0